Nature soaks up more greenhouse gases, brakes warming

 “Even though we have done very little to decrease our emissions, the Earth continues to lend us a helping hand,” lead author Ashley Ballantyne of the University of Colorado told Reuters.

-Carbon soaked up from the atmosphere by the seas and by plants and soil on land rose to an estimated 5 billion metric tons (1.1023 tons) in 2010 from 2.4 billion in 1960, according to the findings by his team of U.S.-based scientists in the journal Nature.
+Carbon soaked up from the atmosphere by the seas and by plants and soil on land rose to an estimated 5 billion tonnes in 2010 from 2.4 billion in 1960, according to the findings by his team of U.S.-based scientists in the journal Nature.

-Over the 50-year period, nature had soaked up 55 percent of mankind’s greenhouse gas emissions that totaled 350 billion metric tons, mostly carbon dioxide (CO2) from burning fossil fuels, it said.
+Over the 50-year period, nature had soaked up 55 percent of mankind’s greenhouse gas emissions that totalled 350 billion tonnes, mostly carbon dioxide (CO2) from burning fossil fuels, it said.

 Knowing how nature reacts to rising concentrations of man-made greenhouse gases in the air is vital to understanding climate change, blamed for raising temperatures and more floods, droughts, heatwaves and rising sea levels.

-The figures were in line with data by the Global Carbon Project, grouping scientists around the world, which put nature’s rising absorption at 5 billion metric tons of carbon in 2010, Corinne Le Quere, co-chair of the project, told Reuters.
+The figures were in line with data by the Global Carbon Project, grouping scientists around the world, which put nature’s rising absorption at 5 billion tonnes of carbon in 2010, Corinne Le Quere, co-chair of the project, told Reuters.

 Plants, both on land and in the seas, use carbon to grow.
 Ocean waters also absorb carbon dioxide.